 Mansion District Walking Tour Brochure

 The Smethport Mansion District Walking Tour brochure features photos and descriptions of historic mansions and other distinctive properties within Smethport.
-A numbered map guides you easily along the village streets to 30 featured properties.
+A numbered map guides you easily along the village streets to over 30 featured properties.

 You can enjoy the walking tour anytime.
 There’s so much to see in the Mansion District.